-Esperanza is an early-stage porphyry Cu-Mo prospect situated in southern Peru about 180 km northwest of Arequipa and 5 km north from the town of Ispacas.
-The project consists of 2518.17 ha of mineral concessions located within Comunidad Campesina de Ispacas, Yanaquihua District of Condesuyos Province in the Arequipa Region.
-The property is 100% owned by Forte Minerals Corp. with a 1% Net Smelter Return royalty held by GlobeTrotters Resource Group Inc. ("GlobeTrotters").
+Esperanza is an early-stage porphyry Cu-Mo prospect situated in southern Peru about 165 kilometres northwest of Arequipa and 5 kilometres north from the town of Ispacas.
+The project consists of 3,688.08 hectares of mineral concessions located within Comunidad Campesina de Ispacas, Yanaquihua District of Condesuyos Province in the Arequipa Region.
+The property is 100% owned by Forte Minerals Corp. with a 1% Net Smelter Return royalty held by GlobeTrotters Resource Group Inc. ("GlobeTrotters") on the existing mineral concessions.

 Figure 1.
 Location of the Esperanza Project, Peru.
-The project resides in the northwest of the Paleocene magmatic belt (shown as an orange band), which hosts large porphyry copper mines in southern Peru including Cerro Verde, Cuajone, Toquepala.
+The project resides in the northwest of the Paleocene magmatic belt (shown as an orange band), which hosts large porphyry copper mines in southern Peru including Cerro Verde, Cuajone, Toguepala.

-Esperanza is within a magmatic arc composed of Late Cretaceous to Paleocene plutons that can be traced from Peru's southern border to least 200 km northwest of Arequipa.
+Esperanza is within a magmatic arc composed of Late Cretaceous to Paleocene plutons that can be traced from Peru's southern border to least 200 kilometre northwest of Arequipa.
 The Paleocene component of the arc defines the Southern Peru Copper Belt, which hosts large porphyry deposits such as Cerro Verde, Cuajone, Toquepala, and Quellaveco.

-A large porphyry-related hydrothermal system with a 4.2 x 3.1 km hydrothermal alteration footprint is partially exposed on the property beneath post-mineral volcanic cover.
+A large porphyry-related hydrothermal system with a 4.2 x 3.1 kilometre hydrothermal alteration footprint is partially exposed on the property beneath post-mineral volcanic cover.
 A granodiorite phase of the Peruvian Coastal Batholith hosts mineralization and alteration.
-A potassic alteration zone with dimensions 3.4 x 2.7 km enclosed within a broader propylitic halo is inferred from field mapping.
-Outcrop sampling and mapping demonstrate the hydrothermal system is copper-bearing.
+A potassic alteration zone with dimensions 3.4 x 2.7 kilometre enclosed within a broader propylitic halo is inferred from field mapping.
+Outcrop sampling and mapping demonstrate the hydrothermal system is copperbearing.
 Potassic, propylitic, and phyllic alteration accompanied by veining sequences and hydrothermal breccia typically associated with porphyry systems are exposed and mapped on the property.
 Multiple generations of sulfide-bearing quartz veinlets with varying proportions of pyrite and chalcopyrite are distributed in potassic alteration and the inner margin of propylitic-altered equigranular granodiorite.
 Pyrite veinlets with hydrolytic halos of sericite and chlorite equivalent to D-veins overprint quartz veinlets.